 Why did you invent Drift boards?

 Drift boards were originally designed for snowboarders as an alternative to split boards.
-Turns out they are also a great alternative to snowshoes.
+They are also a great improvement over snowshoes.

 Are Drift boards better than split boards?

 While we are careful not to claim that Drift boards are always better than split boards, they do have some advantages.
 Here are a few reasons you might choose Drifts over a split: